cloudwego/kitex/docs/guide/advanced-features/generic_call.md

 - Generic Call

-  If you encode by yourself, you need to use the Thrift encoding format [thrift/thrift-binary-protocol.md](https://github.com/apache/thrift/blob/master/doc/specs/thrift-binary-protocol.md#message).
-Note that the binary encoding is not the encoding of the original Thrift request parameter, but the **XXXArgs** encapsulated by the method parameter.
+  If you encode by yourself, you have to use Thrift serialization protocol [thrift/thrift-binary-protocol.md](https://github.com/apache/thrift/blob/master/doc/specs/thrift-binary-protocol.md#message).
+Note that you shouldn't encode original function parameter, but the **XXXArgs** which wraps function parameters.
 You can refer to github.com/cloudwego/kitex/generic/generic_test.go.

   Kitex provides a thrift codec package `github.com/cloudwego/kitex/pkg/utils.NewThriftMessageCodec`.

   ```go